Shuwen-Li/FindBestChiralAcid/README.md

 ```

 # Demo & Instructions for use
-Notebook 1 demonstrates how to use demo data to
+Notebook 1 demonstrates how to generate descriptors.
+Notebook 2 demonstrates the process of model selection.
+Notebook 3 demonstrates the process of prediction.
+Notebook 4 demonstrates the baseline of prediction.
 # How to cite
 The paper is under review.
 # Contact with us